Due to their high metabolism, Highbrows age more quickly than other Superiors, with a natural lifespan of around 400 years.

 With sufficient training, Highbrows can use these abilities to alter their own psychological traits, habits and preferences, in much the same manner as other modosophonts do using psychoware.
 The most talented Highbrows have mastered these skills to the point where they can edit their minds at will for optimum performance at any given task.
 Transavant Highbrows are thought to enter their 'trance state' through a novel application of these techniques, but the phenomenon remains poorly understood by subsingularity beings.
 Even Highbrows that lack transavant abilities are exceptionally good at anything they set their minds to, and like most Superiors their natural strengths can be enhanced even further using DNI.

-History The incident that inspired the creation of the Highbrow clade occurred in 1934 AT, at a celebration held in Rodenberry habitat, Vesta, commemorating the founding of the First Federation a thousand years earlier.
+The incident that inspired the creation of the Highbrow clade occurred in 1933 AT, at a celebration held in Piazzi Orbital, Vesta, commemorating the founding of the Federation of Sophonts a thousand years earlier.
 Such celebrations were held once a century by the Federation to highlight its greatest achievements, as told through virch interactives.
 The tone of these presentations was triumphalist, and in the view of some attendees arrogant, especially in cases where the Federation had used the threat of force to get its way.
 By this stage, the Federation was in serious decline, with little ability to enforce its laws among the megacorps of the frontier, and the Federation leadership had come to rely ever more heavily on memetics and propaganda to keep the colonies in line.
 In light of these developments, it is perhaps no surprise that the celebrations did not go as planned.

 Instead of Federation propaganda, attendees were shown an extract from an ancient pre-Technocalypse media series in which Baseline humans were confronted by more highly evolved beings, whose higher intelligence was supposed to be indicated by their larger heads.
 The host of the event then stood up to deliver his speech, revealing that his own head had been enlarged in a similar manner, much to the amusement of the visitors.
 His presentation involved many of the Federation's greatest blunders, such as the mishandling of the situation on Zarathustra and the corruption scandals of the Federal Institute for Provolution, and was met with riotous laughter all round.
 The Federation's representatives were not amused, and he was promptly fired.